 Electronic transfers and payments

-Checking accounts allow you to transfer and receive funds electronically -- often considered one of the fastest (and most guaranteed) method of payment.
+Checking accounts allows you to transfer and receive funds electronically -- often considered one of the fastest (and most guaranteed) payment methods.

 - Your employer to pay wages